 Ally theatre

-Other times, White people will tag people of colour as part of an “I’m not racist” performance.
+Other times, white people will tag people of colour as part of an “I’m not racist” performance.
 Writer Princess Harmony Rodriguez describes “ally theatre” as a demonstration of “solidarity” to marginalised people, which causes harm or violence.

 “The performance, played out on social media for all to see, gets you kudos, likes, faves, shares, and even career opportunities (a la Charles Clymer and many others).”

-When tagging people of colour into their social media squabbles, White people want people of colour to witness them “fighting racism.”
-This need for validation suggests that White people see their temporary engagement with racism as deserving of a reward.
+When tagging people of colour into their social media squabbles, white people want people of colour to witness them “fighting racism.”
+This need for validation suggests that white people see their temporary engagement with racism as deserving of a reward.
 White people can dip in and out of racism discussions as they see fit.
 When they get tired, they tag out.
 People of colour cannot pick and choose when they see and respond to racism because it’s part of our daily lives.
 Even when exhausted from fighting racial discrimination online, people of colour cannot simply switch off their notifications, because racism is still there: in the classroom, on a career panel, at hospital, when pulled for a not-so “random” security check at the airport, and everywhere else.
 Racial discrimination is pervasive, embedded in institutions and interpersonal interactions.

 Real world consequences